Marina Díaz MolinaProgramme Coordinator

 Anna-Louise Rolland, LIA Founder and Director

-In 1980 Mrs. Anna-Louise Rolland was born in Northern Germany on the Isle of Rügen.
-She lived for one year 1997/ 98 in the USA (Cincinnati) as well as Spain (Madrid) in 2000/ 2001 and has experienced a brought artistic education in the visual arts and music before she began to study at the University of Leipzig in the Art History and Cultural Studies Department in 2002.
-In the same year she became fellow of a federal scholarship programme for five years (Evangelisches Studienwerk Villigst e.
+In 1980 Mrs Anna-Louise Rolland was born in Northern Germany on the Isle of Rügen.
+She lived for one the year 1997/ 98 in the USA (Cincinnati) as well as Spain (Madrid) in 2000/ 2001 and has experienced a brought artistic education in the visual arts and music before she began to study at the University of Leipzig in the Art History and Cultural Studies Department in 2002.
+In the same year, she became a fellow of a federal scholarship programme for five years (Evangelisches Studienwerk Villigst e.
 V.).
-In 2004 Anna-Louise Rolland curated her first group show in the gallery Eigen & Art and spent seven month in New York City, where she passed two internships, at the ISCP (International Studio and Curatorial Programme) and the Brooklyn Museum of Art.
+In 2004 Anna-Louise Rolland curated her first group show in the gallery Eigen & Art and spent seven months in New York City, where she passed two internships, at the ISCP (International Studio and Curatorial Programme) and the Brooklyn Museum of Art.
 When she returned to Leipzig she worked on a platform of cultural politics (Kulturpolitischer Salon) as well as Foundation Federkiel at the Spinnerei, the new artist district of Leipzig.
-In July 2006 she graduated with a Masters in Post-Communist Studies in Contemporary Art at the Courtauld Institute of Art in London.
-She studied Mandarin and worked for the Goethe-Institute in Beijing 2006/ 07 then she passed her Masters degree in Cultural Studies at the University of Leipzig.
+In July 2006 she graduated with a master’s in Post-Communist Studies in Contemporary Art at the Courtauld Institute of Art in London.
+She studied Mandarin and worked for the Goethe-Institute in Beijing in 2006/ 07 then she passed her Master’s degree in Cultural Studies at the University of Leipzig.